-Dexter Robinson’s blog post Building Social and Financial Capital persuasively argues that the world is changing and that a founder dedicated to the old school method of face-to-face communication doesn’t necessary have an advantage.
-And the founder better get on board with the changing nature of engagement if they hope to reach a younger audience.
-Moreover, the argument offers hope for younger individuals that they may indeed have found a way to level the playing field, or perhaps tilt in their favor.
+Dexter Robinson’s blog post “Building Social and Financial Capital” persuasively argues that the world is changing and that a founder dedicated to the old-school method of face-to-face communication doesn’t necessary have an advantage.
+The founder better get on board with the changing nature of engagement if they hope to reach a younger audience.
+Moreover, the argument offers hope for younger individuals that they may indeed have found a way to level the playing field or perhaps tilt in their favor.

-The challenge with social media is that without focus it can become an enormous distraction.
+The challenge with social media is that, without focus, it can become an enormous distraction.
 However, with focus, it can form the social capital necessary to launch a business.
 Robinson’s insight into how one could use social media to build a connection is a fantastic example.
-If you doubt the value of social media to make connections then perhaps you should ask him to perform a similar analysis of your situation.
+If you doubt the value of social media to make connections, then perhaps you should ask him to perform a similar analysis of your situation.